haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/admin/ext-best-practices_admin_FAQ.md

 #### Where should my extension appear in the Admin?

-The appropriate place for your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} to appear in the Admin depends on what it does.
+The appropriate place for your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} to appear in the Admin depends on what it does.
 For a list of extension types and their proper spot in the Admin, please consult the article: [Admin panel placement and design]({{ page.baseurl }}/ext-best-practices/admin/placement-and-design.html).

 ____